 Dental Malpractice Statute Of Limitations

-The dental malpractice statute of limitations states that an individual has two years from the date of medical malpractice or when the malpractice was noticed to make a claim.
+The statute of limitations states that an individual has three years from the date the malpractice occured or when you first became aware of the negligent treatment to make a claim.
 If a claim is not made within this period, it will be statute barred.

 There are, however, some exceptions to this rule.
 During our free consultation session, our solicitors will explain in greater details what these exceptions are and how they apply.

-With our no win no fee policy, our dental medical malpractice attorney will represent you without you having to pay a dime throughout the entire medical negligence claims process.
-You are also protected from having to pay even if your claims are not successful.
+With our conditional fee agreement policy, our dental medical malpractice attorney will represent you without you having to pay a dime throughout the entire claims process.
+You are also protected from having to pay a dime if your claims are not successful.

 However, representing you through our No Win No Fee or Conditional Fee Agreement means that we will deduct a 25% success fee from your total compensation award after the completion of a successful claim.